-The Center will be hosting its next CCS Collabinar event from 9:00-11:00 AM on Wednesday, December 5th in room 174 of the School of Education building.
-The presentation will focus on place-based citizen science in Lake Tahoe, and integrating multiple projects in a single framework.
+The Center hosted another CCS Collabinar event from 9:00-11:00 AM on Wednesday, December 5th.
+The presentation focused on place-based citizen science in Lake Tahoe, and integrating multiple projects in a single framework.

-The first half of the event will be a discussion focused on the presentation, and the second hour is dedicated to workshopping and sharing.
-Some topics we hope to discuss include:
+The first half of the event was a discussion focused on the presentation, and the second hour was dedicated to workshopping and sharing.
+Some topics discussed include:

 The CCS Collabinar invites our partners from across the globe to bring us their most exciting challenges and opportunities in community and citizen science.
 Each event supports mutual learning, and advances projects and partnerships.To stay informed about upcoming collabinars, please sign up here.